ToniBig/cpp-autoargs/README.md

   std::cout << "I like telenovelas." << ( like ? "" : "..not!" ) << std::endl;
 }
 ```
-Additionally, we need to parse the command line after all the arguments have been initialized.
-Note, that the arguments can be directly used in place of the previous varibles.
-Should a conversion not take place automatically (the compiler will tell you), you can also convert the argument explicitly by calling the `value()` member function on the argument.
+Additionally, the command line needs to be parsed (`parseCommandLine( argc, argv )`) after all the arguments have been initialized.
+Note, that the arguments can be used directly in place of the previous variables.
+If an automatic conversion fails (the compiler will tell you), the argument can be converted explicitly by calling the `value()` member function on the argument.
-Now if the driver (`examples/hello3`) is called with the argument `--help` the automatically created documentation is printed.
+Now, if the driver (`examples/hello3`) is called with the argument `--help`, the documentation is printed, which has been created automatically.
 ```
 $ ./hello3 --help
 Usage: